 More Things to do in South Island New Zealand

 I hope that you have enjoyed this quick guide to the best places to see Mount Cook (Aoraki).
 If you're looking for more things to do other than epic Mount Cook views, check out the list of free travel guides and blogs below.

-If you’re into hiking, I recommend starting with the Complete Guide to the Best Hikes in Mount Cook National Park or this guide to the 31 Best Hikes in South Island New Zealand.
+If you're into hiking, check out this guide to the Best Hikes in South Island New Zealand.